Can You Use A Soldering Iron On Heat Shrink

 Prior to soldering, slide the heat shrink tubing onto one of the wires or over the joint to prevent any interference during the soldering process.
 Make sure to position the tubing far enough away from the soldering area to prevent accidental heat damage.

-See also Do Specsavers Use Soldering Iron
+See also Can I Use A Soldering Iron To Cut Metal

 Important: Do not apply heat directly to the heat shrink tubing while it is still on the roll or without proper positioning.
 This can cause the tubing to shrink prematurely or become deformed.